-I was the ACD in charge of the ECommerce Style Guide (ESG), which standardized all the design, UI and development elements for our team.
+I was the ACD in charge of the eCommerce Style Guide (ESG), which standardized all the UI and development for our group.
 ESG was enormously successful, used on 200+ projects to date, saving an estimated 5,000 hours.

 I asked this question after taking over the ACD position.
-Without a dedicated design and UI style sheet, my team was constantly taking design elements and ux cues from older pages, which were often outdated or incorrect.
-This caused continuous rework and churn that trickled down, from design to production and development.
+Without a UI style guide, my team was constantly taking design and ux cues from older pages, which were often outdated.
+This caused continuous rework and churn that trickled down, from UX and development.

-Before the team started, we put together a long list of prerequisites of what we wanted from a style sheet and dev platform.
-For version 1.0, we narrowed it down to 4 top priorities.
+Before the team started, we put together a list of prerequisites of what we wanted from a style guide and dev platform and narrowed it down to 4 top priorities.

 We baked all the design, production and dev standards into ESG.
-This drastically cut down on waste and forced dev to use the same coding style on every project.
+This drastically cut down on waste and forced development team to use the same CSS and Angular components on every project.

-ESG had to work within the Bootstrap.css framework that the site used and our CMS.
+ESG had to work within the Bootstrap.css framework, use Angular and Best Buy's internal CMS.
 It had to be self-contained yet interact well with the rest of the site.

 ESG dramatically changed the project process: with all the standards baked into the design and code, all the reviews started to become unnecessary and the projects became much more streamlined.

-ESG became the default design, UI and development platform for our team.
-We rolled out 7 releases of ESG and over 200 major projects used it in 2016.
+ESG became the default UI and development platform for our team.
+We rolled out 7 releases of ESG and over 200 major projects used it.

 ESG broadly adopted and used extensively.
 The entire eCommerce experience UX and development teams switched to it for their projects.
 It steamedlined the back and forth between development and design.
 It was used on over 200 project and saved an estimated 5,000 hours.